Traditional Recipe: How to Make Mouthwatering Homemade American Pie

 How to prepare:

-At this instant, you will now continue to liquify the butter.
+Now you need to liquify the butter.
 To do this, you will be using a pan on the stove.
 Remember to turn the gauge to low heat.
 Chop up the fruits into small bits and proceed to add to the pan.
-After which you will then combine with the vanilla, cinnamon, and sugar.
+Then, combine everything with vanilla, cinnamon, and sugar.
 This part of the process will need your constant attention.
 You will have to stir the fruit consistently until it caramelizes.

 Once that is done, the corn flour which should have already been combined with the lemon juice should be added to the mixture.
 Take a few more minutes to stir and then the filling is ready to be added to the pie crust!